 When combat does erupt in gunplay, the game is good at best, but I found it's fitting of the world.
-Your guns are recycled from, essentially, garbage.
+Your guns are recycled from garbage essentially.
 You're a scientist first and foremost, and you're meant to have very little to work with.
 Weapon sway, targeting, and recoil never feel great, but they feel, perhaps strangely, rewarding as a result, though I admit I'm not sure if this was intentional or not.

 Each level seems to offer the same sort of obstacles.
 Provided you bring three or so lockpicks, stock up on ammo as best you can, and complete your training regimens when they're available to you, missions aren't diverse enough to take you off your game.
 It makes loading out incredibly rote, which is too bad considering how much fun it is building up your base in the first place.

-The few times I did enter into an area without what I needed, I caught glimpses of the game's best bits: finding myself irradiated, bleeding, traumatized all at once, with no easy way out - screwed, in other words.
+The few times I did enter into an area without what I needed, I caught glimpses of the game's best bits: finding myself irradiated, bleeding, traumatized all at once, with no easy way out.
+I was screwed, in other words.

 The interpersonal dynamics can also be frustrating in that if you upset any party member too much, they will ditch you, seemingly without any other way to retain them.
 This can force your hand when making major decisions in the story's branching plot.
 If you're on thin ice with one character, but their mission request goes against what you feel is right, you'll be forced to do their bidding or say goodbye.